Isle of Mull

 - tbc mid September: Mull Mod (music festival)

-Visit the events diary on the Tobermory web site to find out what's on.
+Visit the events diary on the Round About Mull web site to find out what's on.

 My travellers' tips file may also be useful if you are planning a trip to Scotland.
 It covers airlines, national car hire, train information, maps, etc.